Presidents & Trustees Collaborative

 Community College Leadership Development

 This initiative is designed to strengthen the capacity of community college presidents and their boards of trustees to sustain systemic reform that improves student outcomes.
-Through a year-long series of sessions, participants engage with Aspen’s Trustee Framework and lessons from Aspen Prize-winning colleges to increase the alignment between board deliberations and decision-making and student-success reform priorities.
+Through a year-long series of sessions, participants engage with Aspen’s Trustee Framework and lessons from Aspen Prize-winning colleges to enhance the alignment between board deliberations and decision-making and student success reform priorities.

 Introduction